 Once upon a time, hacking was thought of as an illicit activity for computer nerds (who’d wind up on a government wanted list somewhere).
-Now, hacking is a much bigger picture– it’s a mindset you can apply to anything, not just tech.
+Now, hacking is a mindset you can apply to anything, not just tech.
 Hacking is about finding creative shortcuts, overcoming limitations, and you can apply it as a technique when approaching a creative brief.

 In Creative Superpowers: Equip Yourself for the Age of Creativity, hacking is considered just that, a superpower.
 Read on for juicy snippets from the book, and tips on how to hack a creative brief, handle challenging briefs, and how you can harness hacking in your quest for a New Blood Awards Pencil.

 "The best way to understand what we mean by hacker is to go back to the original definition of ‘to hack’ – to cut with rough or heavy blows.
 Hacking is about taking a problem and cutting it with repeated blows in order to make it better."Daniele Fiandaca, Co-founder, Utopia

 The briefing process: is the problem the problem?

 Before you even have an idea, you have a creative brief asking for a solution.
 But do you really know what the problem is?
 Interrogate every piece of information you have, without taking anything for granted.
 Look beyond the obvious, and don’t assume anything is set in stone.
 If you reframe the question, you might just come up with a better answer.

 Hackers are always looking to make things better, to improve and push until their solution is near flawless.
 But they don’t just keep polishing.
 They’ll imagine at least one thing must be broken, which means they start focusing in on what can be changed.
 That could be behaviour, brand perception, media – it could be anything, but there will always be something.